Gjerasim Qiriazi

-Gjerasim Qiriazi (18 October 1858 – 2 January 1894) was an Albanian Protestant preacher and educator.
-He is the founder of the Evangelical Church of Albania, (VUSH) Vëllazëria Ungjillore e Shqipërisë and the Kosovo Protestant Evangelical Church.
-He also founded the first Albanian school for girls in 1891 in Korçë, Albania, then part of the Ottoman Empire.
+Gjerasim Qiriazi (in English Gerasim Kyrias) (18 October 1858 – 2 January 1894) was an Albanian Protestant preacher, Bible translator and distributor, educator, and activist of the Albanian National Awakening.
+In the early 1890s he founded the Albanian Evangelical Protestant community and the first Albanian school for girls in Korçë, Albania, then part of the Ottoman Empire.

 Biography

 Qiriazi attended a Greek school of his native Manastir, Macedonia.
 He then went to Samokov, Bulgaria, to attend the Collegiate and Theological Institute.
 After he finished his studies, in 1883, he started to work for the British and Foreign Bible Society in Korçë.

 On November 15, 1884, while traveling to Lake Ohrid, he was kidnapped by bandits, who held him for ransom for over a year.
 This episode was narrated by Gjerasim in Captured by Brigands and published after his death in English in 1901.

 In 1889, he commissioned the printing of the book of Genesis and the Gospel of Matthew in Albanian Tosk, and the Gospel of Matthew in Aromanian, which were printed by "Dituria" in Bucharest on behalf of BFBS.

 In 1891, the first Albanian school for girls in Korçë was founded by Qiriazi and his sister, Sevasti Qiriazi.
 He also had a younger sister, Parashqevi Qiriazi, who started to work at the girls' school (Shkolla e vashave) when she was only 11.

-He died at an early age from tuberculosis.
+He died of tuberculosis at age 35.
+He was buried in the Protestant cemetery in Monastir; his epitaph reads, in Albanian: "Këtu çlodhet i pari lëçitës i Shqipërisë, GERASIM D. QIRIAS, Lindi më 18 tetor 1858, Fjeti më 2 janar 1894, Gjaku i Jezu Krishtit, Birit të tij na qëron nga çdo faj, 1 Gjoni 1:7" ("Here rests the first preacher of Albania, GERASIM D. KYRIAS, born on 18 October 1858, went to sleep on 2 January 1894, The blood of Jesus Christ His Son cleanses us from all sin, 1 John 1:7").

 Works

-In addition to Captured by Brigands, Qiriazi wrote an Albanian language grammar, poetry, songs and school books.
+In addition to Captured by Brigands, Qiriazi wrote poetry and Christian, patriotic hymns, and texts used in school books.
 A selection of his writings was published by his brother, Gjergj, in the collection Hristomathi a udhëheqës për ç'do shtëpi shqiptari (Monastir, 1902).
-Both brothers co-wrote the song collection Kënkë të shenjtëruara (Monastir, 1906).
+Both brothers co-wrote the song collection Kënkë të shenjtëruara (Korça, 1893; Monastir, 1906).